March 11, 2020 Book review: ‘On Division’ by Goldie Goldbloom

 “During her labor with Chaim Tzvi, Val had told her she should make sounds.
 Heck, she could go ahead and scream if she thought it would help.
 Sweat broke out under Surie’s turban and streamed from her body.
 The midwife had encouraged Surie to moo or bellow or cry.
 Something.
 Anything.
 But Surie had remained silent until almost the very end.
 ‘What is it with you women?’
 Val had asked.”

 See, the problem with finding redemption in romantic love is that it misrepresents what is so powerful within this community.
-In our modern atomized world of nuclear families where we project all the needs for intimacy and comfort predominately on our sole marital partner, the Williamsburg Hasidic community is a large, robust network of support.
+In our modern atomized world of nuclear families where we project all the needs for intimacy and comfort predominately on our sole sexual partner, the Williamsburg Hasidic community is a large, robust network of support.
 A woman like Surie, who had lived a simple life for many years, would not be rejected by her daughter for being pregnant, and would not singularly find ultimate solace in her husband.

-In an authentic experience of a “high risk pregnancy,” the community would have mobilized to do whatever it could to connect Surie with a good doctor.
+In an authentic experience of a “high-risk pregnancy,” the community would have mobilized to do whatever it could to connect Surie with a good doctor.
 This mobilization, while smothering and invasive on its nastier side, demonstrates the tremendous social support that makes this community shine.
 The story Goldbloom tells fails to imagine subversive social connections, the quirky or surprising personalities within the community, and the ways in which a Hasidic woman is rewarded for her sacrifices: with support not just from one man, but from a whole meddling village.
 The soul of what makes this unique world special is missing.